Rupeshpatil99/retail-sales-analytics-platform/README.md

 | `CustomerNotFoundError` | A customer id doesn't exist |
 | `InsufficientStockError` | A sale requests more stock than is available |

-All errors are caught at the CLI layer and shown as a friendly message — the application never crashes on bad input.

 ## Roadmap / possible extensions